-Brett Favre retired from professional football no less than three separate times!
-Retirement speculation started as early as 2002, but in 2008 Favre made his first “official” retirement from football.
+Brett Favre retired from professional football three separate times.
+Retirement speculation started as early as 2002, but in 2008, Favre made his first “official” retirement from football.
 Favre would return by the start of the next season, however, this time as a New York Jet.
 After a disappointing career with the Jets, Favre retired again, and yet again returned to football by the start of the next season, this time as a Minnesota Viking.
-Favre retired for good at the conclusion of the 2010 football season.
+Favre retired for good at the conclusion of the 2010 NFL season.

 How many records does Brett Favre have?